Fellows for Life Seed Grants

 Grants are provided in amounts up to $2000 to Fellows for Life and their partners.
 Eligible projects address a community need over a 1-year time period and include the involvement or collaboration of a medical student, physician or physician organization.
 Projects should also promote interdisciplinary collaboration.

 Request for Proposals (RFPs) will be released each December and May via the Fellows for Life email listserve.

-Chicago Schweitzer Fellowship Announces the 2014 Seed Grant Recipients:The 2014 seeds grants that were awarded include:
+Chicago Schweitzer Fellowship Announces the 2014 Seed Grant Recipients:The 2014 seeds grants recipients include:

 AMA Foundation Funds Will Support Programs in Vulnerable Chicago Communities

 - $3,000 to Chastity Owens, MSW (2007-08 Fellow for Life) and Ben